jasminas6389/sep10-freedom-project/blog/entry02.md

 * Benefits: Less pain, scarring, and blood loss; faster recovery.
 * Patient Recovery: Patients often return to normal activities sooner with better results.

+### Engineering Design Process:
+I am currently in the research and planning stage of the Engineering Design Process.
+I’ve gathered a lot of information about both software and hardware technologies used in the Medical field.
+My next step in the Engineering Design Process is to start designing how I want my website to look.
+My vision for my website is for each part to have it's own section, and for it to be organized.
+I want to add pictures that go with what i'm writing because, it can give who ever is reading my website to visually see what I'm talking about.
+I'm going to organize the  website into sections like “Software” “Hardware” and “Future Technology” to make it easy to read.

+### Skills:
+After my first blog I have a few skills that will help me more.
+* I’ve learned how to search better examples in order to find better examples, and not just the first link that pops up.
+I've also been changing my searches from “medical technology” to “hardware used in hospitals,” and I found more specific results.
+* I’ve been organizing my notes and all the information I have found, and making sure that my links are with the notes.
+This helps me because everything is connected and I dont have to spend hours trying to find where I put the link for the notes.
+*  I’m getting better at explaining what I’ve learned in a way that makes sense to others.
+So I don't just say random things and assume the other person understood what I'm trying to say.
+*  Another skill is that I learned how to put the links without it being a long link and making it be linked appropiately.

+### Reflection: